sprollucy/Sweatbot-Beta/README.md

 [Paypal Donate](https://www.paypal.com/donate/?business=FK2ZHM73QW3FA&no_recurring=0&item_name=Thank+you+for+helping+support+my+projects%21&currency_code=USD)

 ## Changelog
+1.0.0.67-alpha 6-12-24
+-Added log files for when bits are added and when commands are used for how much.
+Can be found in the Log Folder
+-Changed file directory layout
+-Added back up system for user data, which keeps a back up of the user bits from twitch and user configurations.
+Back up button can be found in the Quick Toggles section of the Connection Menu
+-Added restore function in the settings menu for default commands in case something goes wrong
+-Added restore functions in the settings menu to restore user bit data from back up in case json file gets corrupted
+-Added setting in the Command Menu to allow for moderators to give to users bits
+-Added in quick buttons to open your twitch channel from inside the Connection Menu and Settings Menu
+-Added button to launch the drop config exe.
+Still planning on writing this into the app
+-Optimized loading of data string data.
+Ram usage is down from 190Mb to 60-70Mb in current testing.
+-Fixed randomkeys to actually send the keys randomly
+-Potentially fixed bug where users bits show in the negatives
+-Fixed issue of potential corruption of json files from improper saving of files

 1.0.0.66 Preview-alpha 3-26-24
 -Expanded main window length
 -Added !praisesun.
 It makes you crouch and look straight up